-Add these Blackwood River Valley towns to your south-west adventure just 2.5 hours from Perth.
+Add these Blackwood River Valley towns to your South West adventure just 2.5 hours from Perth.

 Road trips down south don’t always have to be coastal affairs.
-Go beyond the shores and get to the heart of the south-west by treating yourself to some enchanting getaways worthy of a storybook feature.
+Go beyond the shores and get to the heart of the South West by treating yourself to some enchanting getaways worthy of a storybook feature.
 From apple-green rolling hills, historical towns to cutesy tearooms worth inviting your nan along for the ride, towns Bridgetown, Nannup and Balingup – or otherwise self-described as Villages in the Valley take the crown when it comes to having a picturesque getaway.

-Make your next road trip a wholesome affair with adding this trio of Blackwood River Valley towns to your south-west adventure just 2.5 hours from Perth.
+Make your next road trip a wholesome affair with adding this trio of Blackwood River Valley towns to your South West adventure just 2.5 hours from Perth.

 Once upon a time, some 270km south of Perth lay Bridgetown, a town that is every bit full of countryside charm as it is with cider.
 Mmmm, cider.
 Bridgetown is home to one of the region’s most treasured boutique breweries, the traditional English-inspired The Cidery and Blackwood Valley Brewery.
 The cidery serves up all kinds of whacky yet creative concoctions that infuse the tastes of the region including treat-yo-self truffle cider and chestnut ale.
-If you are after the usual pub flair on tap too, they have you covered also – hearty pub grub included.
+If you are after the usual pub flair on tap too, they have you covered also with hearty pub grub on offer.
 (Go for the apple cider leek quiche!)

 From apples to grapes, Sunnyhurst Winery Bridgetown is one to please any wine connoisseur and colourful garden aficionado.
 The vineyard has scored many awards over the years for its earnest drops with grapes all picked by hand, processed, bottled on-premise.
 Call on your lover as the boutique vineyard encourages customers to stroll and picnic in its romantic gardens, filled with more than 600 lush smelling roses, cottage plants and fruit trees.